 This directive saves the full or partial image(s) of card(s) specified by a range in a file(s).
-You can use expressions like {}} to specify different filenames for different cards in the range.
-The image can also be loaded in another card with IMAGE directive (see page 112).
+You can use expressions like {\\$} to specify different filenames for different cards in the range.
+The image can also be loaded in another card with IMAGE directive (see page 115).
 The formats you can use for the image are BMP, JPG, PNG, and GIF, if you did not specify an extension for the filename, the default is BMP.
 If you did not specify a size, the default is all the card.

-SAVE = "range", "image file", pos x, pos y, width, height, transparent color, "zipfile", "image file", width pixels, height pixels pos x: horizontal start of saved area (in cm), pos y: vertical start of saved area (in cm), width: width of the saved area (in cm), height: height of the saved area (in cm), transparent color: for PNG and GIF, if this parameter is specified, the file is save with this color as transparent, for PNG files you can also specify more than one color (for example #0000FF#00FF00 for two colors) and add also a level of transparency, in the format #xxyyyyy, where xx = transparency level (from 00 = full transparent to FF = full solid) and yy = color,
+SAVE = "range", "image file", pos x, pos y, width, height, transparent color, "zipfile", "mask file", width pixels, height pixels pos x: horizontal start of saved area (in cm), pos y: vertical start of saved area (in cm), width: width of the saved area (in cm), height: height of the saved area (in cm), transparent color: for PNG and GIF, if this parameter is specified, the file is save with this color as transparent, for PNG files you can also specify more than one color (for example #0000FF#00FF00 for two colors) and add also a level of transparency, in the format #xxyyyyyy, where xx = transparency level (from 00 = full transparent to FF = full solid) and yyyyyy = color.
+Another format accepted is #xxyyyyyyzzz, where zzz is a number that is used as "likeness" of the color to be treated as transparent.
+Finally, you can also specify a G at the end to proportionally adjust the level of transparency to the level of likeness.

-"filename": the name of the file created (.bmp extension),
+"filename": the name of the file created,